 Back Sleeping

 Back sleeping is the second-favorite sleep position.
 It rivals the benefits of side sleeping.
 Lying flat on your back keeps your spine aligned.
 It equally spreads body weight, avoiding potential neck or back pains.
-Sleeping on your back will also help you get rid of nasal congestions or other related allergic outcomes as long as you are maintaining your body in an upright position.
+Sleeping on your back will also help you eliminate nasal congestion or other related allergic outcomes as long as you maintain your body upright.

 Back sleeping helps you in many ways: